 to order at 3:01 p.m., the Chaplain offered a prayer, and Mr. Young led

 the Senate in reciting the Pledge of Allegiance to the Flag of the United

 States of America.

-The JournalPursuant to the order of Thursday, March 30, 2017, the Journal
+The JournalPursuant to the order of Friday, June 2, 2017, the Journal of

 the morning hour being deemed expired, and the times for the recognition